sudopla/go-serverless-etl/README.md

 When a user uploads a spreadsheet with real state transactions [SacramentoRealeStateTransactions.csv](assets/test_files/SacramentoRealeStateTransactions.csv), the application will parse and add some information to each transaction and store them in a DynamoDB table.

+Though in this case the application is processing and transforming data specific to real state transactions, you could use this pattern for similar applications, where you need to process CSV files and store the data in DynamoDB.

 ### Architecture

-Every time a file is added to the S3 bucket `upload` folder, the `runFargateTask` Lambda gets triggered and starts the Fargate task.
-The task reads each row in the spreadsheet and sends them to the EventBridge bus.
+Every time a file is added to the `upload` folder in the S3 bucket, the `runFargateTask` Lambda gets triggered and starts the Fargate task.
+The task reads each row in the spreadsheet and sends them to the EventBridge bus eventually.
-The `Transform` Lambda then receives each transaction from the bus, parses some values and add additional information.
+The `Transform` Lambda then receives each transaction from the bus, parses some values and adds additional information.
 The transformed item is later sent to the bus and the `Load` Lambda will store it in the DynamoDB table.

 <img src="assets/img/go-serverless-etl.png" width="100%">